Jey-Cee/ioBroker.net-tools/README.md

 ### Auto discovery

 There is automatic search feature to find devices.
 It is also possible to execute it scheduled.
-Note: If you are using ioBroker within a docker container this feature does not work.
+Note: If you are using ioBroker within a docker container this feature will not work depending on your network configuration.

 ### Pings configured IP addresses